 Ormet Corp.
-(ORMT), the operator of an Ohio aluminum smelter, filed for bankruptcy and said it agreed to sell itself to a group of private investment funds, seven years after emerging from a previous bankruptcy.
+(ORMT:US), the operator of an Ohio aluminum smelter, filed for bankruptcy and said it agreed to sell itself to a group of private investment funds, seven years after emerging from a previous bankruptcy.

 Ormet, based in Hannibal, Ohio, listed assets of $407 million in the Chapter 11 filing in bankruptcy court in Wilmington, Delaware, and liabilities of $416 million.